noospheric/hunter/README.md

 # Outwize Streamlit App

 Outwize is a recruiting experience that helps teams discover, vet, and hire specialized AI agents.
-The Streamlit app highlights the brand, key features, and an embedded Typebot flow that lets visitors start a hiring conversation.
+The Streamlit app highlights the brand, key features, and an embedded Typebot flow that lets visitors start a hiring conversation.s

 ## Live App